See exclusive deals in your area

-As the smallest sedan in the 2017 Mercedes-Benz lineup, the CLA continues to charm a different kind of buyer than those who have traditionally sought and owned the German automaker’s big, rather conservative sedans and purposeful utility vehicles.
+As the smallest sedan in the three-pointed star's ever-growing family, the 2017 Mercedes-Benz CLA continues to woo a different kind of buyer than those who have traditionally sought and owned the German automaker’s big, rather conservative sedans and purposeful utility vehicles.

 In silhouette, the CLA’s profile remains a somewhat shorter, scaled-down version of that of the handsome, swoopy CLS “four-door coupe.”
 It adds up to an audacious entry, one that makes the Audi A3, one of its closest rivals, look extremely conservative.
-On the outside, its arc-shaped profile gives it steeply raked front and rear screens, while a low nose and tail give it that tapered, teardrop profile.
-Frameless glass are among the interesting design details.
-And new for 2017, the CLA gets new bumpers, new front-end details, LED lighting, and a new spoiler-like lip at its tail that altogether frame that roofline a little more concisely than before while adding to the more flamboyant front-end appearance (with even more prominent air intakes) of Mercedes-Benz models from the past few years.
+For 2017, the CLA gets new bumpers, new front-end details, LED lighting, and a new spoiler-like lip at its tail that frames its roofline a little more concisely than before.

-The 2017 Mercedes-Benz CLA 250 remains the bulk of the CLA lineup, providing strong yet economical performance, while serious driving enthusiasts will head straight to the low-volume (and much pricier) hot-rod version—the CLA45 AMG.
-A 208-horsepower, turbocharged 2.0-liter four powers the CLA 250; it’s mounted transversely, producing 254 lb-ft of torque, and it powers the front wheels through a seven-speed dual-clutch automatic transmission.
+The 2017 Mercedes-Benz CLA250 remains the bulk of the CLA lineup, providing strong yet economical performance, while serious driving enthusiasts will head straight to the low-volume (and much pricier) hot-rod version—the Mercedes-AMG CLA45.
+A 208-horsepower, turbocharged 2.0-liter inline-4 powers the CLA250; it’s mounted transversely, producing 254 pound-feet of torque, and it powers the front wheels through a 7-speed dual-clutch automatic transmission.

-The base CLA 250 can accelerate to 60 mph in well under 7 seconds, and while the transmission can feel off guard by sudden power demands, running it in sport or manual mode works better for hotfoot drivers.
+The base CLA 250 can accelerate to 60 mph in well under seven seconds, and while the transmission can feel off guard by sudden power demands, running it in sport or manual mode works better for hotfoot drivers.
 Blame it on fuel-economy rules, which keep the car in high gears at low engine speeds as much as possible.
-But the 30-mpg combined rating [from previous model years, not yet confirmed for 2017] is easily reachable.
+But the 30-mpg combined rating (from previous model years, not yet confirmed for 2017) is easily reachable.

 All-wheel drive is available as an option; and in most circumstances, this remains a system that’s biased toward the front wheels.
 AWD will shave off a few miles per gallon.

-In the 2017 CLA45 AMG, the powertrain layout is familiar, although every component’s been uprated, strengthened, or improved.
+In the 2017 CLA45, the powertrain layout is familiar, although every component’s been uprated, strengthened, or improved.
 Last year brought a power boost, up to 375 hp and 350 lb-ft from the same 2.0 liters, with a 0-to-60-mph sprint in just 4.1 seconds, and those ratings continue into 2017.
-CLA45 AMG models come with standard all-wheel drive, plus a transmission that’s been programmed for snappier downshifts and firmer shifts in general.
+CLA45 models come with standard all-wheel drive, plus a transmission that’s been programmed for snappier downshifts and firmer shifts.